Key takeaways from the Trump’s State of the Union address

 President Donald Trump speaking at the 97 in-person State of the Union Address in country’s capitol at Washington D.C. on Feb.
 4, 2020.

-At times emotional, at times aggressive, Donald Trump delivered what will possibly be his last speech to a joint session of Congress before attending re-election in coming November.
+At times emotional and at times aggressive, Donald Trump delivered what will possibly be his last speech at a joint session of Congress before attending re-election in the coming November.

 1) Tensions continued escalating

 President Trump’s speech was bookended by two notable breaches of etiquette.
-It all started as the president handed written form of his speech to Speaker Nancy Pelosi.
+It all started when the president handed the written form of his speech to Speaker Nancy Pelosi.
 He turned away quite intentionally while Pelosi reached out to shake his hand.

-Pelosi afterwards declined to narrate the traditional words that it was her “honor” to introduce the president.
+Pelosi afterwards declined to narrate the traditional words that it was her “honour” to introduce the president.

-Speaker of the House, Nancy Pelosi, ripped up the written speech and tossed it on her desk after it finishes.
+Speaker of the House Nancy Pelosi ripped up the written speech and tossed it on her desk after it finished.

 It was the “courteous thing to do,” Pelosi told a Fox News producer about what she did to Trump’s speech text.